Butter (2011 film): Production

 The screenplay is the debut of Jason Micallef.
 He submitted a draft of the script for a Nicholl Fellowship with the Academy of Motion Picture Arts and Sciences in 2008 and won.
 This was the first film produced by Jennifer Garner's production company, Vandalia Films.
 The script came third on Leonard Franklin's 2008 Blacklist of Hollywood's most popular unproduced screenplays.

+The Weinstein Company acquired film rights shortly before production began.
+The film was shot in Shreveport and Bossier, Louisiana.

 Release

-Box office

 Butter premiered at the Telluride Film Festival on September 3, 2011.
 It also screened at the Toronto International Film Festival on September 13.

-RADiUS-TWC bought the film's distribution rights after its premiere at Telluride and planned for a March 26, 2012 release, but was moved to October 5.
+RADiUS-TWC planned for a March 26, 2012 release, but was moved to October 5.
 On its opening weekend, the film grossed $70,931 from 90 theatres, averaging $788 per theater and ranking number 43 at the box office.
 The film earned $105,018 domestically from only one week of release, with a widest release of 90 theatres.
 It earned $70,688 internationally, for a total gross of $175,706.